passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 <!--
 <span style="color: red; font-weight: bold;">Regarding the application layer,
-Zephyr and its modules provide a simple and clear API, and a lot of example applications showing </span>how to use its components — from the CAN bus to LEDs, sensors, and the graphical interface.
+Zephyr and its modules provide a simple and clear API, and a lot of examples applications showing </span>how to use its components — from the CAN bus to LEDs, sensors, and the graphical interface.